-This Newport Hazard Mitigation Plan Update benefits from various distinct types of public input strategies that were utilized by the HMC during the drafting process and prior to its adoption by the City Council.
-Public input for the updated Newport Hazard Mitigation Plan was primarily collected through a public survey, public meetings and an invitation to comment.
+This 2022 Newport Hazard Mitigation Plan Update benefits from various distinct types of public input strategies that were utilized by the HMC during the drafting process and prior to its adoption by the City Council.
+Public input for the 2022 Newport Hazard Mitigation Plan Update was primarily collected through a public survey, public meetings and an invitation to comment.